PhD, Michigan State University

 - innovations in social work technology

-Associate Professor Julie Anne Laser earned her PhD in family and child ecology.
+Associate Professor Julie Anne Laser-Maira earned her PhD in family and child ecology.

 She has worked and lived in Mexico, Switzerland, Japan and China.
 She recently completed large studies of resilience in Japanese, Korean, and Chinese youth, and she is presently investigating adolescent resilience in Senegalese youth and homeless American youth.